google-deepmind/mujoco/doc/APIreference.rst

    } mjtPertBit;

 | Defined in `mjvisualize.h <https://github.com/deepmind/mujoco/blob/main/include/mjvisualize.h>`_

 | These bitmasks enable the translational and rotational components of the mouse perturbation.
 For the regular mouse,
   only one can be enabled at a time.
 For the 3D mouse (SpaceNavigator) both can be enabled simultaneously.
-Tehy are used in ``mjvPerturb.active``.
+They are used in ``mjvPerturb.active``.

 .. _mjtCamera: